Assess readiness for change

 Say things like: I wonder what was happening for you when you decided to hurt Sue again?
 Did you notice any different feelings in the time leading up to this?

 Learn more about working with fathers who use violence and watch this video on the Trans-Theoretical Model of Behaviour Change (Nathan Smith—2013).

 Assessing a mother’s readiness to recover

 It is not appropriate to assess the mother’s readiness to change, because it is the father’s use of violence that is the problem.
 Expecting the mother to change blames her and places responsibility on her for his use of violence (which is victim blaming).

 If his violence has stopped or she has left the relationship, it may be appropriate to assess her readiness to start recovery work with her children.

 - changing parenting practices that harm children

 - responding to any child behaviours—trauma, developmental problems and other responses to abuse

 - healing any damage the violence has caused to her relationship with her children.

-Learn more about working with women hurt by domestic violence.
+Learn more about Working with women experiencing violence hurt by domestic violence.